 We have it under control.

 So David stayed home when he should have been off to war.
-It is late in the afternoon and he decides to go up to his roof to look across his city.
+It is late in the afternoon and he decides to go to his roof to look across his city.
 It is then that he sees Bathsheba taking a bath.
 That was his porn on the windshield moment.
 That was temptation slapping him in the face with all the subtlety of a sledgehammer.
 David should have walked away.
-He should have averted his eyes and fled from that temptation.
+He should have averted his eyes and fled from temptation.
 But he didn’t.
-He chose to look.
-He chose to admire her beauty.
-And then he chose to find out who she was, invite her to his house, and convince her to sleep with him.
-The story only gets worse from there but that’s probably enough for my point.
+He chose to look and admire her beauty.
+Then he chose to find out who she was, invite her to his house, and convince her to sleep with him.
+The story only gets worse from there but that’s enough for my point.
 David let down his guard because things were good.
 That sense of self-satisfaction and being in control doomed him.

 There will be times when things in our lives are humming along nicely.
 Everything seems to be working out for us.
 Cling to God during those times.
 Seek His face with more fervor than ever because it is exactly in times like that when temptation will approach you and trip you up.